freshehr/postman-ehrscape/WorkingWithEhrscapeMarkdown.md

 Navigate to the `query` folder and select `Ad-hoc Query`.

-This is the query string we are going to use to retrieve the last 5 vital signs compositions and return the relevant readings:
+This is the query string we are going to use to retrieve the last 5 vital signs compositions and return the relevant readings.
+Once again, just to clarify: the exact syntax and how to create an AQL query will be covered elsewhere.
+At this stage you can just copy and paste the query syntax string shown below:
 ```
 select
 a/uid/value as compositionId,